The Complete Guide to EDM Marketing

 If you already have an email service provider (ESP) of choice, then you’re ready to move to Step 2 – congrats!
 If this is the first time you are implementing any kind of email marketing in your business, you’re going to need to find an email platform that works for you.

-If you are implementing EDM marketing, we suggest moving away from a simple spreadsheet and investing in an email marketing software – features like list segmentation, autoresponders, automated workflows, and analytics alone make it worthwhile.
+If you are implementing EDM marketing campaigns, we suggest moving away from a simple spreadsheet and investing in an email marketing software – features like list segmentation, autoresponders, automated workflows, and analytics alone make it worthwhile.

 There are a lot of great options out there, and you will need to do a bit of testing to see what works best for you.
 Thankfully, most email marketing platforms offer you some kind of free trial – VerticalResponse gives you 60 days, while ActiveCampagin gives you 14 days and Constant Contact has a 30-day trial.
 Both MailChimp and Sendinblue have “free forever” plans with limited features for smaller list sizes.